improvisec/recursive-ir-tools-release/docs/source/ual_fetcher.rst

     * event indexing for faster extraction and processing
     * data compression using zstandard library
     * credential caching and log retrieval session management
-    * onlined mode supports automatic mapping of GUIDs to user email addresses or service principal display names.
+    * online mode supports automatic mapping of GUIDs to user email addresses or service principal display names.
     * offline geo-location enrichment c/o the awesome https://ipinfo.io
-    * support parallel processing of data to speed up offline ingestion.
-No issues ingesting 256GB worth of logs.
+    * supports parallel processing of data to speed up offline ingestion (all useful telemetries and statistics are collected during the ingestion).